-Removal and recompaction of the near-surface native soils is estimated to result in an average shrinkage of 17 to 24 percent.
-Removal and recompaction of the existing artificial fill soils encountered within Boring No. B-7 is estimated to result in an average shrinkage of 7 to 11 percent.
-It should be noted that these shrinkage estimates are based on the results of dry density testing performed on small-diameter samples of the existing soils taken at the boring locations.
+Removal and recompaction of the artificial fill and near-surface native soils is estimated to result in an average shrinkage of 13 to 18 percent.
+Shrinkage estimates for the individual samples range between 3 and 25 percent based on the results of density testing and the assumption that the onsite soils will be compacted to about 92 percent of the ASTM D-1557 maximum dry density.
+It should be noted that the shrinkage estimate is based on the results of dry density testing performed on small-diameter samples of the existing soils taken at the boring locations.
 If a more accurate and precise shrinkage estimate is desired, SCG can perform a shrinkage study involving several excavated test-pits where in-place densities are determined using in-situ testing methods instead of laboratory density testing on small-diameter samples.
 Please contact SCG for details and a cost estimate regarding a shrinkage study, if desired.

 Minor ground subsidence is expected to occur in the soils below the zone of removal, due to settlement and machinery working.
-The subsidence is estimated to be 0.1 to 0.2± feet.
+The subsidence is estimated to be 0.1 to $0.15\pm$ feet.
 This estimate may be used for grading in areas that are underlain by native alluvial soils.